FrodoSynthesis05/call-tracker/README.md

 Contributions to the Call Center Tracking Software are welcome!
 If you find any bugs, have feature requests, or would like to contribute enhancements, please submit an issue or a pull request.

 # Feedback
 I appreciate your feedback!
-If you have any questions, suggestions, or comments, please feel free to [contact us/email us/etc.].
+If you have any questions, suggestions, or comments, please feel free to contact me.

 # Acknowledgments
 I would like to express my gratitude to the developers of the WAMP server, Tesseract OCR engine, and all the libraries used in this project for their contributions.